 - Dark blues

 Looks complicated?
 Probably, but it's not a reason to ignore it!
 If it's too overwhelming, stick to grayscale for a while.
-Understand the issue of lighting, shading, and blending, and you'll get a solid base for the future.
-More, colors (or rather: hues) are an icing on that cake called your artwork.
+Understand the issue of lighting, shading, and blending in Photoshop, and you'll get a solid base for the future.
+More, colors (or rather: hues) are the icing on that cake called your artwork.
 They can make it sweeter, but they can't be the base of it.
 No amount of icing makes a bad cake good!

 And if you decide to start your color course, try these articles for a start: